Introduction

 Detailed Explanation

 Financial information refers to the data that reflects the financial activities and position of a business or individual.
 This information is typically presented in structured formats such as balance sheets, income statements, cash flow statements, and statements of changes in equity.
 Each of these documents provides a different perspective on financial health.
-For example, a balance sheet shows assets, liabilities, and equity at a specific point in time, while an income statement reveals revenues, expenses, and profits over a period.
+As an example, a balance sheet shows assets, liabilities, and equity at a specific point in time, while an income statement reveals revenues, expenses, and profits over a period.
 The phrase "financial information is presented below" serves as a transition that prepares the reader to engage with this data critically.

 Step-by-Step or Concept Breakdown